Wills, Trusts & Probate

 Marriage or Divorce

-Getting married or divorced often necessitates changes to your will.
-You may want to add a spouse as a beneficiary or remove an ex-spouse.
-These updates help align your estate plan with your current family status.
+Getting married or divorced often necessitates updates to your will to reflect new family dynamics.
+You may choose to add a spouse as a beneficiary or remove an ex-spouse, and you might want to reconsider appointments such as the executor or guardian for minor children.
+Addressing these changes promptly helps ensure your estate plan aligns with your current relationships and intentions, avoiding unintended consequences in future distributions.

 Birth or Adoption of Children